The answer guides to these empathy questions have been put together by medics who have successfully navigated interviews

 Put yourself in the shoes of the patient.
 What might they be worried about?

 Put yourself in their shoes, and listen to their concerns and what they have to say.
-You might say: ‘I am very sorry that you have to have more blood taken.’
+You might say: “I am very sorry that you need to have more blood taken.”

-You could also consider saying: ‘I can imagine that you are feeling frustrated about this, as you have been waiting and have not yet received results for your blood tests.’
+You could also consider saying: “I can imagine that you are feeling frustrated about this, as you have been waiting and have not yet received the results from your blood tests.”

 And: “Please be reassured that we will not share the results of your test with anyone outside your medical team.
 I can see that it might be worrying that your last test was lost, but we take confidentiality very seriously and will do our absolute best to make sure that this is preserved.”

 Working in healthcare can be very stressful and demanding.
 Your colleagues may need support from peers who understand this well.
 Extra-professional circumstances can impact on somebody’s ability to do their job, and if they choose to share problems or concerns with you then it is important to show empathy and try to understand what they are going through.